Intro

 Key Takeaways

-1. Document your reasoning: When multiple implementation approaches are possible, always explain why you chose your specific approach.
-This helps reviewers understand your thought process and reduces unnecessary iteration.
+Document your reasoning: When multiple approaches are possible, explain why you chose yours.
+Reviewers can’t read your mind — a short rationale prevents misunderstandings and wasted iteration.

 Golang